This job is sometimes referred to by alternative titles

 "The two weeks off!
 Equal time on and off is pretty awesome.
 The time I get to spend with my family is dedicated time so that’s the pay-off."

 There are no specific entry requirements to become a deckhand as skills are learned on the job.
-Maritime jobs can often be entered with no experience, and hours at sea may count towards gaining a qualified deck crew licence.
+Maritime jobs can often be entered with no experience, and hours at sea may count towards gaining a Qualified Deck Crew (QDC) Certificate.

-Deckhands receive on-the-job training and can work towards further qualifications such as the Advanced Fishing Deckhand qualification.
-This qualification can improve chances of getting work on deep-sea fishing vessels.
-More information is available from Maritime New Zealand.
+Deckhands receive on-the-job training and can work towards further qualifications such as the Advanced Deckhand-Fishing (ADH-F) Certificate.

-- Maritime New Zealand website - guidelines for Deck and Ratings Certification
+- Maritime New Zealand website - information about the Qualified Deck Crew (QDC) Certificate

 - Maritime New Zealand website - information about the Advanced Deckhand-Fishing (ADH-F) Certificate

-There are no specific secondary education requirements to become a deckhand; however, NCEA Level 1 English and maths may be preferred by some employers.
+There are no specific secondary education requirements to become a deckhand.
+However, English and maths to at least NCEA level 1 are useful.